arianbigbrain/arianbigbrain/README.md

 I'm currently learning Cybersecurity and Coding as my hobbies and would love to presume it as my work

-I'm also design and have a big interest in anime GFX
+I'm also design and have a big interest in anime GFX and anime AMV

 Currently learning Python, CSS, JAVA, Javascript and HTML
 <!--